3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 [https://builds.96boards.org/releases/hikey/linaro/debian/latest](https://builds.96boards.org/releases/hikey/linaro/debian/latest)
   - hikey-jessie_alip_2015MMDD-nnn-4g.img.gz or hikey-jessie_alip_2015MMDD-nnn-8g.img.gz

-Note: _developer version comes with no graphics UI; _alip version comes with LXDE UI.
+**NOTE:** _developer version comes with no graphics UI; _alip version comes with LXDE UI.

 Extract the file.
 Install an SD card into your Linux PC.
 Make sure that you know the SD card device node before carrying out the next step.

-**Note:** Adding the sync flag and others as outlined bellow are very important!
+**NOTE:** Adding the sync flag and others as outlined bellow are very important!
 Do not skip this option!

 ```
 $ sudo dd if=hikey-jessie_alip_2015MMDD-nnn.img of=/dev/[XXX such as sdb or mmcblk0] bs=4M oflag=sync status=noxfer
 ```

-**Note:** Be very careful not to overwrite your hard drive!
+**NOTE:** Be very careful not to overwrite your hard drive!
 In most cases, XXX will be mmcblk0 or sdb.
 This can be found by using the following sequence:

 For this example we assume the device node is `/dev/sdb`.
 Replace with your assigned SD card device.